 Design and Prototyping

 Magic Patterns: Generates React components from simple descriptions or screenshots.
-You can literally take a screenshot of a design and get working code in minutes.
-This is game-changing for founders who need to iterate quickly on user interfaces.
+Take a screenshot of a design, get working code in minutes.
+If you need to iterate fast on user interfaces, this saves an absurd amount of time.

-Figma to Code Tools: Multiple platforms now offer seamless conversion from Figma designs to working applications, eliminating the traditional handoff between design and development.
+Figma to Code Tools: Multiple platforms now convert Figma designs directly into working applications.
+The old handoff between design and development (which always introduced drift and delays) is disappearing.

 Backend and Database